 What assurances do you have that the inner critic is not the real you?

 Look to your feelings as a guidepost.

 The inner critic strives to make you inferior.
-This is clear when provoked, you respond in anger to uphold this image.
+This is clear when you are provoked and respond in anger to uphold this image.

-By confronting pain, we summon our intent to move through it.
+By confronting pain, you summon your intent to move through it.

 Pain is a portrait into the past to the degree that suffering means referencing the past by bringing it into the present.

 As you abandon your pain story, you recognise you are not your feelings or thoughts, but something you have tied yourself to.

 In any moment you suffer, direct your attention inwards by asking: